dart-lang/language/working/augmentations/feature-specification.md

 ### 1.42

-*   Adjust the grammar such that all membered declarations have the ability to use `;` to specify the empty body.
+*   Adjust the grammar to allow empty membered bodies to be specified as a semicolon.

 ### 1.41